snehil66/Namma_Yatri_Analysis/README.md

 ### 🔗 Check It Out:

-I'm proud to add this project to my portfolio and share it with my professional network.
+I added this project to my portfolio and shared it with my professional network.
 Take a look at the dashboard and let me know your thoughts! [https://rb.gy/j6ejh6]

 ### Insights